mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/new/index.md

     CLUSTER_NAME=my-azure-cluster
     ```

-## Create a new Azure Kubernetes cluster
+## Create new Azure Kubernetes cluster objects

+This procedure uses the `--dry-run` and `--output-yaml` flags together to create basic Azure Kubernetes cluster objects in a YAML file.
+This approach allows you to examine the YAML objects before creating the actual Azure Kubernetes cluster itself.

+When creating the basic Azure Kubernetes cluster objects, you need to first consider whether you need to use an HTTP proxy.
+If you do, you need to do some additional configuration when creating the cluster objects.
+Consult the optional "Configure the control plane and workers to use an HTTP Proxy" section for more details.

-1. Generate the Kubernetes cluster objects:
+1. Generate the basic Kubernetes cluster objects:

     ```sh
     dkp create cluster azure --cluster-name=${CLUSTER_NAME} \